Rattlesnake Island (Lake Erie): History

-During the later-1700s, the Lake Erie Islands were still part of the Canadian territory (having been claimed for Great Britain, by the Governor of Canada, and who also named St. George’s Island, when he visited these islands circa-1797).
+During the latter 1700s, the Lake Erie Islands were still part of the Canadian territory (having been claimed for Great Britain by the Governor of Canada, who also named St. George’s Island, when he visited these islands circa-1797).

-However, the Connecticut Land Company later (circa-1806) surveyed them as being part of the Connecticut Western Reserve (but, none of these Lake Erie islands were ever a part of the Firelands Grant).
+However, the Connecticut Land Company later (circa-1806) surveyed them as being part of the Connecticut Western Reserve; however, none of these Lake Erie islands were ever a part of the Firelands Grant.

-Put-in-Bay was a strategic location during the War of 1812, when Oliver Hazard Perry - Commodore of the United States fleet on Lake Erie - rendezvoused with General William Henry Harrison at Sandusky Bay, and following discussions concerning the upcoming campaign the commanders selected Put-in-Bay harbor for the American naval base.
+Put-in-Bay was a strategic location during the War of 1812, when Oliver Hazard Perry—Commodore of the United States fleet on Lake Erie—rendezvoused with General William Henry Harrison at Sandusky Bay.
+Following discussions concerning the upcoming campaign, the commanders selected Put-in-Bay harbor for the American naval base.
 From this strategic location Perry was able to observe British fleet movements, and eventually engaged and defeated them.
 Perry's victory gave the Americans control of Lake Erie and a relative calm prevailed amongst the islands.

 In 1854, Abigail Dunning of Hartford, Connecticut, sold Rattlesnake Island to Horace Kelley of Cleveland, Ohio.
 Soon thereafter, post offices were established on South Bass Island (1860), North Bass Island (1864), and Middle Bass Island (1864).
-Rattlesnake Island was largely uninhabited at the time and on June 22, 1861 Rattlesnake Island became a part of Put-In-Bay Township.
-For the subsequent two decades, the only known residents of Rattlesnake Island, were the David Hammond family (who moved here from Vermilion, Ohio), including several of David’s children who were born on the island.
+Rattlesnake Island was largely uninhabited at the time and on June 22, 1861 it became a part of Put-In-Bay Township.
+For the subsequent two decades, the only known residents of Rattlesnake Island were the David Hammond family (who moved there from Vermilion, Ohio), including several of David’s children who were born on the island.